Satoshi Ishii: Professional Fighters League

 On January 1, 2019, Ishii revealed that he had signed a contract with Professional Fighters League, and he took part in the second heavyweight regular season.

-Ishii faced Zeke Tuinei Wily at PFL 3 on June 6, 2019 in his promotional debut.
+Ishii faced Zeke Tuinei Wily at PFL 3 on June 6, 2019, in his promotional debut.
 He won the fight by split decision.

 Ishii faced Jared Rosholt at PFL 6 on August 8, 2019.
 He lost the fight by unanimous decision.

 Ishii faced Denis Goltsov in the 2019 heavyweight quarterfinal bout at PFL 9 on October 31, 2019.
 He lost the fight by majority decision.

-Later career
+Second run on European circuit

 Ishii faced Jake Heun at Rizin 20 on December 31, 2019.
 He lost the fight via first-round knockout.

 As his first HEAT title defense, Ishii faced Cleber Souza at HEAT 46 on January 19, 2020.
 He retained the title via first-round submission.

 Ishii next faced Stuart Austin for the inaugural EMC Heavyweight Championship at EMC 5 on September 5, 2020.
 Ishii lost a controversial unanimous decision, to which his team decided to appeal.

 Ishii faced Pietro Cappelli at EMC 7 on July 3, 2021.
 He won the fight by a first-round submission.

 Ishii was scheduled to face Daniel Spohn at HEAT 50 on May 7, 2022.
 However, the bout was scrapped after Spohn tested positive for coronavirus.
 Ishii was instead booked to face Charlie Milner at FNC 6 on June 17, 2022.
 He won the fight by a first-round knockout.

+Return to Professional Fighter's League

+On June 6, 2023, Ishii announced that he had signed a new contract with PFL in order to make his return to the promotion.
+He competed against Danilo Marques at PFL 8 on August 18, 2023.
+He lost the fight by unanimous decision.

+On March 3, 2024, Ishii announced his retirement from MMA competition.